Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Conclusion and Avenues for Future Research

 Privacy-focused and user-centric means of digital identification, authentication, and authorization verification have come a long way since~\citeauthor{chaum1985security}'s seminal paper.
-The pilot projects and political developments around \ac{ssi} that we can observe look promising and provide a unique opportunity to safeguard individuals' privacy despite an increasing amount of verifiable identity information that will arguably be exchanged in the future digital economy.
-Yet, today's implementations of anonymous credentials in practice still have significant shortcomings, as they build on hand-crafted and, thus, highly-performant but also functionality-limited, specialized \acp{zkp} designed in the early 2000s.
-In the last few years, there has been impressive progress regarding the performance and ease of implementation of general-purpose \acp{zkp} like \acp{snark} in the context of privacy and scaling approaches in cryptocurrency projects.
+The pilot projects and political developments around \ac{ssi} that we can observe look promising and provide a unique opportunity to safeguard individuals' privacy.
+However, they still pose risks owing to the presence of cryptographic unique identifiers and an increasing amount of verifiable identity information that will arguably be exchanged in the future digital economy.
+Today's practical implementations of anonymous credentials that can address these problems still have significant shortcomings, as they build on hand-crafted and, thus, highly performant but inflexible \acp{zkp} designed in the early 2000s.
+This paper points to many areas where the limited functionality of these approaches causes tensions with requirements in regulated environments and existing identity and trust infrastructures.
+In the last few years, there has been impressive progress on the performance and ease of implementation of general-purpose \acp{zkp} like \acp{snark}, driven by (zk-)SNARK-based privacy and scaling solutions for cryptocurrencies.
 This makes a much more powerful technology stack available to implement privacy-focused \ac{ssi} systems to a much larger community of developers.
-By illustrating the ways in which general-purpose \acp{zkp} address pressing problems of today's privacy-oriented implementations of \ac{ssi}, and that performance can be considered practical, this paper aims to encourage stakeholders on all levels to leverage the potential of general-purpose \acp{zkp} in their technical roadmap and to invest in exploring the corresponding novel opportunities in the design space of digital identity infrastructures.
+By illustrating the ways in which general-purpose \acp{zkp} can address pressing problems of today's privacy-oriented implementations of \ac{ssi}, and that performance can be considered practical, this paper aims to encourage stakeholders on all levels to include general-purpose \acp{zkp} in their technical roadmap for privacy-oriented \ac{ssi} solutions and to invest in exploring the corresponding novel opportunities in the design space of digital identity infrastructures.